-We are a hybrid research group, working at the intersection of technology, culture and education.
+We were a hybrid research group, working at the intersection of technology, culture and education.

-We build user-focused tools, public space interventions and forward-looking prototypes in the service of understanding and humanizing complex data systems.
+We built user-focused tools, public space interventions and forward-looking prototypes in the service of understanding and humanizing complex data systems.

-Founded in 2013, The Office for Creative Research is Jer Thorp, Ian Ardouin-Fumat, Noa Younse, Zarah Cabañas, Genevieve Hoffman, Kate Rath, A'yen Tran, Chris Anderson, Jane Friedhoff, Eric Buth, Gabriel Gianordoli, and Erik Hinton.
+Founded in 2013, The Office for Creative Research was Jer Thorp, Noa Younse, Zarah Cabañas, Genevieve Hoffman, Kate Rath, A'yen Tran, Chris Anderson, Jane Friedhoff, Eric Buth, Gabriel Gianordoli, and Erik Hinton.
 Past OCR alumni include Ian Ardouin-Fumat, Ellery Royston, Ashley Taylor, and Sarah Hughes.

 The Office for Creative Research